-The goals of the Wilberforce University General Studies Program are expressed in terms of what students should gain from taking courses under this required, University-wide program.
-Specifically, student should be able to demonstrate:
+The goals of the Wilberforce University General Studies Program are that each student should be able to demonstrate:

 - The ability to communicate effectively through written expression